 MYTH 5: Leave it all to the IT security team.

 Perhaps you have the resources to have a skilled, hardworking IT security team, whether in-house or by contract.
 Unfortunately, even they are only human.
 It’s easy to miss vulnerable elements when your landscape changes constantly and hackers are relentless.
 Countless data breaches can be attributed to human error—and this doesn’t even take into account the SMBs and other entities that can’t afford experienced IT pros.

 This one is simple: layer your digital protections.
 Comprehensive IT security assessments, up-to-date employee training, and investment in current-day best practices will make a major difference for your organization’s security.

 MYTH 6: IT security is static.

-Devoted readers of our blog know that digital security tactics—and therefore digital risks—are advancing every day.
+Devoted readers will know that digital security tactics—and therefore digital risks—are advancing every day.
 The best IT security partners are the ones constantly evolving their methods to keep up with the latest threats, making sure that you’ll always be equipped to rise to the occasion.

 Myths Busted—Now What?

 It’s never been more important to invest in your IT security.
-You’ll want to choose a provider with unparalleled focus, seasoned professionals, and a dedication to leading from the cutting edge—so make sure to do your research.
+You’ll want to choose a provider with unparalleled focus, seasoned professionals, and a dedication to leading from the cutting edge—make sure to assess accordingly.

 BAI Security stands on the forefront of innovative, customized security assessments and compliance audits.
 We’re here to give you a 360-degree view of your organization’s security posture and provide actionable solutions uniquely suited to your environment.